Cryptonomic/ConseilJS/README.md

 `TezosConseilQuery` - Functions for querying the Conseil backend REST API v1

 `TezosHardwareWallet` - Functions for interaction with the Tezos node via a Hardware wallet.
-(Supports only Ledger Nano S for now)
+(Only Ledger Nano S for now)

 `TezosMessageCodec` - A collection of functions to encode and decode various Tezos P2P message components